jetstyle/styletto/README.md

 Changelog
 =========

+### 0.3.4 What's new:
+  - Fast bugfix for nib bug with config.styl files.
+Temporally disabled all nib mixins except vendor and clearfix.

 ### 0.3.3.
 What's new:
   - Fixed bug then .styl files with variables and mixins (i.e. mixin library) was rendered as raw stylus files instead of blank strings.